 Another point that works against them when it comes to speaking English is Katakana.
 In Japanese, there are 3 alphabets: Hiragana, Katakana, and Kanji.
 Katakana is used for foreign words.
 For example, in Japanese, when trying to say the word milk in English, it’s not said as milk but as miruku.
 The same happens when trying to say coffee.
 Instead of coffee, it’s said as koohii.
 Katakana is very useful for Japanese people when they are in Japan.
 It’s a kind of a Japanized English.
 That said, once they venture into the outside world, Katakana becomes useless.
 The fact that they spend years speaking a Japanized English is the second reason why the average Japanese person doesn’t speak much English or doesn’t have a good level in the language of Shakespeare.

-Basic Japanese for the best of Japan in 3 weeks
+Basic Japanese for the Best of Japan in 3 weeks

 Once the reasons why English is not widely spoken in Japan have been explained, I would like to share with you some of the basic words that can help you during your 2 or 3-week trip to Japan.